petiay/measure_extinction/docs/model_capabilities.rst

 ==================

 The `MEModel` is specific to the needs of fitting observed data with a dust extinguished model.
-This model
+This model provides all the model parameters, functions to predict the SED based on the input model grid, and functions to fit the data (minimizer and sampler), and plotting functions.

 Parameters
 **********